Standard #: MA.2.NSO.2.3

 Cookie Contest

-This MEA asks students to decide which factors are important in choosing the best cookie in a cookie contest.
+In this Model Eliciting Activity, MEA, students are asked to decide which factors are important in choosing the best cookie in a cookie contest.
 Students will take on the role of cookie critics to provide feedback to a teacher whose grade level is deciding which cookie to use for a fundraiser.
 They will rank order their choices from the best to worst cookie.
 Students will provide a detailed written explanation for how they decided to rank factors and their solution.
 They will show their work while adding up to 4 two-digit numbers to calculate the total number of votes.

 Birthday Parties 'R' Us